SimpleSoftwareIO/simple-qrcode/README.md

     QrCode::generate('Make me into a QrCode!');

->This method must be called last if using within a chain.
+>Heads up!
+This method must be called last if using within a chain.

 `Generate` by default will return a SVG image string.
 You can print this directly into a modern browser within Laravel's Blade system with the following: